How to Color Hair Bundles at Home: Safe, Salon-Quality Results

 Proper hair care is essential for preserving your color:

-4. Limit use of heat tools like a curling iron and blow dryers.
+Limit the use of heat tools, such as curling irons and blow dryers.

 Troubleshooting common issues